MinchinWeb/openttd-metalibrary/ReadMe.txt

             - Returns the location of the existing or built depot.
-            - This will fail if the DockTile given is a dock (or any tile that is not a water tile)
+            - This will fail if the DockTile given is a dock (or any tile that is not a water tile) .RateShips(EngineID, Life, Cargo)
+            - Designed to Run as a validator
+            - Given the EngineID, it will score them; higher is better
+            - Life is assumed to be in years
+            - Note: Cargo doesn't work yet.
+Capacity is measured in the default cargo.
+        .NearestDepot(TileID)
+            - Returns the tile of the Ship Depot nearest to the given TileID

 [Pathfinder.Road.nut] v.8
 This file is licenced under the originl licnese - LGPL v2.1